 No one knows actually knows how geologic hydrogen is produced.

-- Radiolysis: Radioactive decay of elements like uranium and thorium can also produce hydrogen by splitting water molecules.
+- Radiolysis.
+Radioactive decay of elements like uranium and thorium can also produce hydrogen by splitting water molecules.

 Extracting Geologic Hydrogen